OneH2/Raspi5Image/README.md

   2. wlan0 is present amoung the interfaces listed using `ifconfig`
   3. wlan0 has a higher metric than usb0 or eth0 using `ip route`
   * if not, execute: `sudo nmcli con mod 'preconfigured' ipv4.route-metric 0` and reboot

+Note: To manually extract the deploy package use: `cat deploy.tar.gz.* | tar xzvf - `